Skip to Main Content

 The National LGBT Bar Michael Greenburg Student Writing Competition

 Dedicated to encouraging and recognizing outstanding law student scholarship on the legal issues affecting LGBTQ+ persons.
-Submit by May 10, 2024.

 New York State Bar Association: Writing Competitions